 Many assisted living facilities and nursing homes have a skilled nursing component for older adults who may not initially need this level of medical care but find they may benefit from it after an accident or illness.
 This is one of the reasons it’s imperative to ensure that assisted living facilities or licensed health care residences chosen for an older loved one have a skilled nursing facility on-site.
 Skilled nursing care provided in the nursing facility or community in question avoids the need to move to such a facility should an accident, injury, or medical emergency occur.

-What Services Are Offered at a Skilled Nursing Facility?
+What Services do Skilled Nursing Facilities Provide

 Skilled nursing services are often comprehensive in scope and provide necessary oversight for patients as they navigate healing and wellness.
 Medical care services offered in a skilled nursing program include post-operative care, wound care, intravenous injections, medication monitoring, catheter care and medical equipment.
 Skilled nursing care also encompasses monitoring patients’ vital signs and oversight of chronic medical conditions.

 These services offered in a skilled nursing facility are transitional, which means the goal is to get the patient well enough to return to their routine, whether in a nursing facility or back with their families.
-For some, this means a shift from the independent living they were accustomed to before their illness to an assisted living facility or nursing home where some components of skilled nursing services may still be available.
+For some, this means a shift from the independent living they were accustomed to before their illness to an assisted living facility or nursing home where some components of services may still be available.

 Skilled services must meet strict criteria for this care category.
 In addition to medical services and monitoring, skilled nursing facilities have three main functions.

-Speech Therapy
+Senior Speech Therapy

 Some medical issues may impact the ability to communicate, making the speech therapy aspect of skilled nursing vital.
 This therapeutic approach incorporates exercises in various communication functions.
 It also focuses on the ability to swallow and emphasizes specific dietary guidelines to help patients regain their strength.

-Physical Therapy
+Senior Physical Therapy

 Physical therapy may run the gamut from learning to walk again to regaining strength in muscles that have atrophied after a long stint in bed.
 Treatment plans for this kind of therapy are individualized to ensure every patient gains strength and mobility in the areas most impacted by their medical issue.